-True soaps dry the skin by remove the natural oil from the skin.
+True soaps dry the skin by removing the natural oil from the skin.
 Moisturizing soaps and non-soap cleansers are less likely to dry the skin.

 Similar to soap, detergents can irritate and dry the skin.
 Detergents free of dyes and perfumes are less likely to dry and irritate the skin.